vinush-vigneswaran/c-sharp-notes/Chapter2.md

     int a = 1 + 2; // 1 + 2 is not a literal (it is an expression), but 1 and 2 considered separately are literals
     ```
 #### **Verbatim Literal String**
-* Sometimes you may unintentionally use an escape charater:
+* Sometimes you may unintentionally use an escape character:
     ```C#
     string filePath = "C:\televisions\sony\bravia.txt";
     ```